Codeinwp/wp-menu-icons/readme.md

 ## Frequently Asked Questions ##

+### The icons are now showing! ###
+Make sure that your active theme is using the default walker for displaying the nav menu.
+If it's using its own custom walker, make sure that the menu item titles are filterable (please consult your theme author about this).

 ### The icon positions don't look right ###
 If you're comfortable with editing your theme stylesheet, then you can override the styles from there.
 Otherwise, I recommend you to use the [Simple Custom CSS plugin](http://wordpress.org/plugins/simple-custom-css/)